Bandy X. Lee: Termination from Yale University

-On January 2, 2020, Richard Painter asked Lee on Twitter about Alan Dershowitz's response--stating that he had a "perfect" sex life--to Virginia Giuffre, who had sued him for sexual assault.
-Lee tweeted back, "Alan Dershowitz’s employing the odd use of 'perfect'—not even a synonym—might be dismissed as ordinary influence in most contexts.
+On January 2, 2020, Richard Painter asked Lee on Twitter about Alan Dershowitz's response—that he had a "perfect" sex life—to Virginia Giuffre, who had sued him for sexual assault.
+Lee tweeted, "Alan Dershowitz’s employing the odd use of 'perfect'—not even a synonym—might be dismissed as ordinary influence in most contexts.
 However, given the severity and spread of 'shared psychosis' among just about all of Donald Trump’s followers, a different scenario is more likely...
 Which scenario?
 That he has wholly taken on Trump’s symptoms by contagion.
 There is even proof: his bravado toward his opponent with a question about his own sex life—in a way that is irrelevant to the actual lawsuit—shows the same grandiosity and delusional-level impunity."

 Dershowitz publicly objected to Lee's characterization, writing, "Dr. Bandy Lee has never met me, never examined me, never seen my medical records, and never spoken to anyone close to me.
 Yet she is prepared to offer a diagnosis of 'psychosis' which she attributes to my being one of President Trump's 'followers.' ...Indeed, Dr. Lee went even further, diagnosing 'the severity and spread of "shared psychosis" among just about all of Donald Trump's followers.' ...She is literally claiming that we are mentally ill and our views should be considered symptoms of our illness, rather than as legitimate ideas."
-According to Lee, Dershowitz also e-mailed officials at Yale, stating, "This constitutes a serious violation of the ethics rules of the American Psychiatric Association.
+According to Lee, Dershowitz also emailed officials at Yale stating, "This constitutes a serious violation of the ethics rules of the American Psychiatric Association.
 I am formally asking that association to discipline Dr. Lee."